Total station: Coordinate measurement

 To determine an absolute location, a total station requires line of sight observations and can be set up over a known point or with line of sight to 2 or more points with known location, called free stationing.

-For this reason, some total stations also have a Global Navigation Satellite System receiver and do not require a direct line of sight to determine coordinates.
+For this reason, some total stations also have a global navigation satellite system (GNSS) receiver and do not require a direct line of sight to determine coordinates.
 However, GNSS measurements may require longer occupation periods and offer relatively poor accuracy in the vertical axis.

 Data processing

 Some models include internal electronic data storage to record distance, horizontal angle, and vertical angle measured, while other models are equipped to write these measurements to an external data collector, such as a hand-held computer.

 When data is downloaded from a total station onto a computer, application software can be used to compute results and generate a map of the surveyed area.
 The newest generation of total stations can also show the map on the touch-screen of the instrument immediately after measuring the points.